HabitatFramework/UserGuide/interface/interface.rst

 	IHS Tab

 * ‘Category’ and ‘NVC’ drop-down lists are used to filter the ‘Habitat’ drop-down list to relevant IHS codes.
 The entries in these fields are not saved to the database.
-* The drop-down lists in the IHS Matrix, IHS Formation, IHS Management and IHS Complex boxes allow you to define the habitat according to the SERC IHS guidelines.
+* The drop-down lists in the IHS Matrix, IHS Formation, IHS Management and IHS Complex boxes allow users to define the habitat according to the SERC IHS guidelines.
 * ‘IHS Summary’ is automatically generated based upon the options selected from the preceding drop-down lists.
 * ‘Legacy Habitat’ is the pre-IHS habitat code.